-- 1. The President of the Council is hereby authorised to designate the person empowered to sign the Protocol on behalf of the Community. - 2.
-The President of the Council shall, on behalf of the Community, make the notification of approval provided for in Article 3 of the Protocol.
+1. The President of the Council is hereby authorised to designate the person empowered to sign the Protocol on behalf of the Community in order to express the consent of the Community to be bound.

+2. The President of the Council shall, on behalf of the Community, make the notification of approval provided for in Article 3 of the Protocol.

-Provisions for the application of the tariff quotas for certain wines provided in Annex 1 to the Protocol, as well as amendments and technical adaptations to the implementing Regulations necessary following changes to the Combined Nomenclature codes and to the Taric-subdivisions or arising from the conclusion of new agreements, protocols, Exchanges of Letters or other acts between the Community and the Republic of Croatia, shall be adopted by the Commission according to the procedure set out in Article 4, notwithstanding Article 62 of Council Regulation (EC) No 1493/1999.
+Provisions for the application of the tariff quotas for certain wines provided in Annex I to the Protocol, as well as amendments and technical adaptations to the implementing Regulations necessary following changes to the Combined Nomenclature codes and to the Taric-subdivisions or arising from the conclusion of new agreements, protocols, exchanges of letters or other acts between the Community and the Republic of Slovenia, shall be adopted by the Commission according to the procedure set out in Article 4(2) of this Decision, without prejudice to Article 62 of Regulation (EC) No 1493/1999.

-- 1. The Commission shall be assisted by the Customs Code Committee instituted by Article 248a of Regulation (EEC) No 2913/92. - 2.
-Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply. - 3.
-The period provided for in Article 4(3) of Decision 1999/468/EC shall be three months.
+1. The Commission shall be assisted by the Customs Code Committee set up by Article 248a of Regulation (EEC) No 2913/92.

+2. Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply.

+The period provided for in Article 4(3) of Decision 1999/468/EC shall be set at three months.

+3. The Committee shall adopt its rules of procedure.

+1. For the purposes of the decisions of the Association Committee concerning the establishment of lists of protected names provided for in Article 4(7) and in Article 14(2)(a) of the Agreement on the reciprocal recognition, protection and control of wine names, the Community's position shall be established by the Council acting by qualified majority on a proposal from the Commission.

-For the purposes of Articles 13 and 14 of the Agreements on the reciprocal recognition, protection and control of wine names, the Commission shall conclude the necessary acts amending the Agreement according to the procedure set out in Article 6.
+2. Without prejudice to paragraph 1, for the purposes of Articles 13 and 14 of the Agreement on the reciprocal recognition, protection and control of wine names, the Commission shall conclude the necessary acts amending the lists and the Protocol to the Agreement according to the procedure set out in Article 6(2) of this Decision.
+For all other cases coming under the above Articles, the Community position shall be established and presented by the Commission.

-- 1. The Commission shall be assisted by the Management Committee for Wine instituted by Article 74 of Regulation (EC) No 1493/1999. - 2.
-Where reference is made to this paragraph, the management procedure laid down in Article 4 of Decision 1999/468/EC shall apply, in compliance with Article 7(3) thereof. - 3.
-The period provided for in Article 4(3) of Decision 1999/468/EC shall be one month.
+1. The Commission shall be assisted by the Management Committee for Wine instituted by Article 74 of Regulation (EC) No 1493/1999.

+2. Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply.

+The period provided for in Article 4(3) of Decision 1999/468/EC shall be set at one month.

+3. The Committee shall adopt its rules of procedure.

+1. For the purposes of the decisions of the Association Committee concerning the establishment of lists of protected designations provided for in Article 4(7) and in Article 14(2)(a) of the Agreement on the reciprocal recognition, protection and control of designations for spirits and aromatised drinks, the Community's position shall be established by the Council acting by qualified majority on a proposal from the Commission

-For the purposes of Articles 13 and 14 of the Agreement on the reciprocal recognition, protection and control of designations for spirits and aromatised drinks, the Commission shall conclude the necessary acts amending the Agreement according to the procedure set out in Article 8.
+2. Without prejudice to paragraph 1, for the purposes of Articles 13 and 14 of the Agreement on the reciprocal recognition, protection and control of designations for spirits and aromatised drinks, the Commission shall conclude the necessary acts amending the lists and the Protocol to the Agreement according to the procedure set out in Article 8(2) of this Decision.
+For all other cases coming under the above Articles, the Community position shall be established and presented by the Commission.